GabrieleMeoni/OMICRON/README.md

 </details>

 # About the project
-Onboard Microsat Data Filtering (OMICRON) is a project assignment for the course [MicroSat Engineering (AE4S10)](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=65838) of [Aerospace Engineering at TU Delft](https://www.tudelft.nl/lr) to perform data-filtering on board a microsatellite by using Machine Learning.
+ Microsat Data Filtering (OMICRON) is a project assignment for the course [MicroSat Engineering (AE4S10)](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=65838) of [Aerospace Engineering at TU Delft](https://www.tudelft.nl/lr) to perform data-filtering on board a microsatellite by using Machine Learning.
 The idea is similar to what has been proposed in the scope of the Φ-[Sat-1](https://ieeexplore.ieee.org/document/9600851) mission, which proposed to use machine learning models to detect cloud-covered images (`Cloud`), so they can be discarded to priviledge cloud-free images.
 However, `Cloud` are not the only source of low-information-content.
 Indeed, microsatellites attitude determination and control systems might experience a failure, which leads the satellite to thumble and produce off-nadir images containg edges of Earth (`Edge`).
 Therefore, since the information content is rather small, those images can be also discarded to proviledge high-information content images (`Good`). <br>